|

 in most cases you also have the

-loved one has died in a hospital, hospice or residential
+person has died in a hospital, hospice

-care facility.
-Post-death care
+or residential care facility.
+Post-death

-pre-death care and most of the documents
+from pre-death care and most of the documents

 Vital Statistics office.